 If a respondent fails to appear, the hearing may proceed without him/her.

 The Vice President for Student Services or his designate may present the case for the Seminary or the complainant.
 Prospective witnesses, other than the complainant and respondent, may be excluded from the hearing during the testimony of other witnesses.
 All participants shall be excluded during board deliberations.
-The hearing will be held in two parts: Determination of violation;Determination of sanction.
+The hearing will be held in two parts: determination of violation and determination of sanction.

 9.01 The Chair will exercise control over the proceedings.
 Any person disrupting a hearing or who fails to adhere to the rulings of the Chair may be excluded from the proceedings